 3. Enlist a caregiver: People with caregivers often do better after surgery, and feel more comfortable as they recuperate.
 Choosing the right caregiver is important for your recovery.
 You'll want to choose friends and family members who can offer support, motivation and assistance at various points in your recovery - during your hospital stay, driving you home when you're discharged or helping you while recovering at home.
 If you do not have someone to drive you home or stay with you for 24 hours after surgery contact your surgeon's office so they can assist you.
+You may also refer to page 16 for transport and home care resources available outside of Luminis Health.

-4. Get medical or specialty clearance:
+4. Obtain medical or specialty clearance:

 Your primary care physician must provide a physical evaluation to clear you for surgery (we ask that you schedule the appointment within 30 days before your surgery).
 You'll receive a letter from your surgeon with instructions for this appointment.
+You may also be asked to obtain cardiology (heart) and/or pulmonary (lung) clearance.